sojunglyy/Winc-projects/README.md

 # Winc-projects
-projects I have done in the course
+Projects I have done in the course.
 Please give me feedback in English :)